Healthy Homes Assessment Houghton Bay

 Houghton Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Houghton Bay and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Houghton Bay and New Zealand rental houses where it’s reasonably practicable to install.

 From 1 July 2021

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes